What is dissolution?

 What Is a Durable Powers of Attorney and When Do I Need One?

-These allow you to appoint someone you know and trust to make your personal health care and financial decisions even when you cannot.
+These allow you to appoint someone you know and trust to make your personal legal and financial decisions even when you cannot.
 If you are incapacitated without these legal documents, then you and your family will be involved in a probate proceeding known as a guardianship and conservatorship.
 This is the court proceeding where a judge determines who should make these decisions for you under the ongoing supervision of the court.
+Oftentimes a Durable Power of Attorney for Legal and Financial Affairs is executed along with an Advanced Health Care Directive, which gives someone legal authority to to make your health care decisions when you are unable to do so yourself.

 What is a Revocable Living Trust?